 - FOR THE PASTRY CREAM, place the milk in a heavy-based saucepan and bring to the boil.

 - In heatproof bowl, whisk together egg yolks, sugar and cornstarch.
 Add some hot milk into this and whisk again.

 - Pour egg mixture back into the rest of the milk and simmer on a low heat, whisking continuously for 2 minutes or until it thickens.
 Cover and leave to cool.

-- FOR THE PUFFS, preheat the oven to 220 C and line two baking trays with baking paper.
+- FOR THE PUFFS, preheat the oven to 200°C (392°F) and line 2 baking sheets with baking paper.

 - Place the cubed butter and water in a medium saucepan and heat until the butter has melted, then bring to a simmer.

 - Remove the saucepan from the heat and add the flour all at once.
 Return to the low heat and stir the dough it starts to pull away from the sides of the saucepan (1 - 2 minutes).

 - Remove the saucepan from the heat and transfer the mixture to the bowl.
 Beat eggs aside then add 2/3 of the the whisked eggs and beat with an electric hand mixer at low speed for about a minute.
 Slowly add in the rest of the eggs, a little at a time, until the paste is smooth and glossy.
 This can also be done by hand using a wooden spoon.

 - Spoon choux pastry dough into a piping bag fitted with a large star tip.
 Pipe mounds of the size of a small walnut on the baking tray, leaving some spaces between.
 Gently smooth the peaks with finger.
 You can also use plastic bag and cut off the corner for easy piping.